-Because SNHU emphasizes real-world experience, our dual degree also offers distinct advantages over similar programs.
+Because SNHU emphasizes real-world experience, our degree also offers distinct advantages over similar programs.
 Here, you won't have to wait until senior year to get into a classroom.
 Our students begin working - not just observing - in real classrooms first semester, freshman year.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in English language and literature and English education at SNHU include:

-Students in SNHU's dual-degree BA in English Language and Literature and English Education will gain a broad and integrated liberal arts background and the techniques, knowledge and experience to help middle through senior high school students develop to their highest potential.
+Students in SNHU's degree BA in English Language and Literature and English Education will gain a broad and integrated liberal arts background and the techniques, knowledge and experience to help middle through senior high school students develop to their highest potential.

 We pair classroom knowledge and theory with significant field experience, including student teaching in your senior year.
 At SNHU, you'll examine traditional, innovative and research-based approaches to teaching.
 Our graduates are prepared professionals with the passion and skills to make a difference in today's secondary schools.